bbauska/JS-Eloquent/README.md

 a type that determines its role.
 There are six basic types of values in
 JavaScript:

-numbers, strings, Booleans, objects, functions, and undefined values.
+<h5>numbers, strings, Booleans, objects, functions, and undefined values</h5>

 To create a value, you must merely invoke its name.
 This is convenient.
 You don't have to gather building material for your values or pay for